marick/nh/README.md

 # nh
-Exploring programming in a style inspired by ecological and embodied cognitive science
+Exploring programming in a style inspired by ecological and embodied cognitive science.

 A summary of the project can be found in the About page of the [project-specific blog](https://nh.oddly-influenced.dev/).